 You should also check our Body Transformation Blueprint review.

 Old School New Body Origins

-Instead, you should rest about 30 seconds between sets and carry on until the last set which you take to failure for as many reps as you can.
+Instead, you should rest about 30 seconds between sets and carry on until the last set, which you take to failure for as many reps as you can.
 Repetition tempo should be 1 second for the concentric and 3 seconds for the eccentric for a total Time Under Tension of 40 seconds per set.

 Advantages Of The Old School New Body Method

-The bottom line is that while the program is marketed for people over 35 who do not want to live in a gym, it is just as effective for younger people.
+However, while the program is marketed for people over 35 who do not want to live in a gym, it is just as effective for younger people.